wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_eth_getUncleCountByBlockNumber.md

 ---
-title: optimism:eth_getUncleCountByBlockNumber \[WebSocket\]
+title: optimism:eth_getUncleCountByBlockNumber - Optimism
-description: Returns the number of uncles in a block from a block matching the givenblock number.
+description: Example code for the optimism:eth_getUncleCountByBlockNumber ws method. Сomplete guide on how to use optimism:eth_getUncleCountByBlockNumber ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters